pmean/build-website/text/08/UnadjustedEstimates-08.md

 Finally, the simplicity of the unadjusted estimate (if it is not seriously biased) further reinforces the credibility of the research.
-There\'s a general perception among some cynics that if you used a complicated statistical model, it was only because the simple model did not produce results you liked.
+There's a general perception among some cynics that if you used a complicated statistical model, it was only because the simple model did not produce results you liked.
 When you show that the simple model produces the same results, it takes that argument away from your